 It’s two-thirty in the morning.
 I’d like to be sleeping.
-Instead, I’m propped up on a corner of the sofa, bleeding like a stuck pig and trying not to whimper audibly as I wait for this horse-tranquilizing doze of Advil to quell the menstrual cramps that feel like a dozen animated claw hammers trying to escape my uterus from within.
+Instead, I’m propped up on a corner of the sofa, bleeding like a stuck pig and trying not to whimper audibly as I wait for this horse-tranquilizing dose of Advil to quell the menstrual cramps that feel like a dozen animated claw hammers trying to escape my uterus from within.
 I’m tired, and I’m cranky, and it hurts, and this sucks.

 But I’m alive.